alpo-p/marketplace/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Clone this repository and install the dependencies in requirements.txt.
+1. Clone this repository
+2. Install the dependencies in requirements.txt
+3. Run PostgreSQL (install instructions <a href="https://github.com/hy-tsoha/local-pg">here</a>)
-Start the web application by running flask with command <code>flask run</code>.
+4. Start the web application by running flask with command <code>flask run</code> in the directory.

 <!-- LICENSE -->
 ## License